sass/sass/doc-src/SASS_REFERENCE.md

 #### Variable Arguments

-Sometimes it makes sense for a mixin to take an unknown number of arguments.
+Sometimes it makes sense for a mixin or function to take an unknown number of arguments.
 For example, a mixin for creating box shadows might take any number of shadows as arguments.
-For these situations, Sass supports "variable arguments," which are arguments at the end of a mixin declaration that take all leftover arguments and package them up as a [list](#lists).
+For these situations, Sass supports "variable arguments," which are arguments at the end of a mixin or function declaration that take all leftover arguments and package them up as a [list](#lists).
 These arguments look just like normal arguments, but are followed by `...`.
+For
-For example:
+example:

     @mixin box-shadow($shadows...) {
       -moz-box-shadow: $shadows;